 Lord of the Flies, written in 1954, sets its story around a group of schoolboys abandoned on a tropical island after their plane is shot down during a fictional atomic war.
 Conflicts emerge between the boys as they strive to build a civilization and fight for survival.

 For obvious reasons, this checks the survival box of dystopian fiction back in an attempt to recreate the culture they left behind.
 The boys elect Ralph to lead with the intellectual piggy as a counselor.
-But Jack wants to lead too.
+But Jack wants to lead, too.
 One by one, he lures the boys from civility and reason to the savage survivalism of primeval hunters in Lord of the Flies.

 William Golding comments on the savagery that underlies even the most civilized human beings, the belief that humans are naturally inclined towards evil and violence, and how only self-realization will bring epiphany.
 So it’s one of the tensest books I’ve ever read.
-The fact all the characters are children emphasizes.
+The fact all the characters are children is emphasized.
 It makes the violence more shocking somehow.

 What I found clever about the book is that when the kids do terrible things.
 They do it in a way that is both innocent and deviant simultaneously, entirely out of character for children, and yet exactly how children behave.
 There’s a dichotomy there that’s interesting to read.
 If you love Brave New World, you must check this one out because their theme is very similar.